Best Online Bachelor of Science in Nursing

 Online BSN Programs

-Bachelor of science in nursing programs prepare students for licensure and help them stand out from nursing candidates who only have associate degrees.
+Bachelor of science in nursing programs prepare you for licensure and help you stand out from nursing candidates who only have associate degrees.
 Registered nurses (RNs) care for patients, conduct health screenings, and promote wellness in their communities.
-Bachelor of science in nursing (BSN) degrees meet the requirements for RN licensure and careers like pediatric nurse, acute care nurse, oncology nurse, and public health nurse.
+Bachelor of science in nursing (BSN) degrees meet the requirements for RN licensure and careers such as pediatric nurse, acute care nurse, oncology nurse, and public health nurse.

-Bureau of Labor Statistics (BLS) data projects that in 2022-2032, employment for RNs will continue to grow faster than average than other jobs at a 6% growth rate.
-RNs earn above-average salaries, with the median RN salary exceeding $81,220 per year.
-Many employers prefer to hire nurses with bachelor of nursing degrees, making education a valuable investment for prospective nurses.
+Bureau of Labor Statistics (BLS) data projects that from 2023-2033, employment for RNs will continue to grow by 6%, faster than the average for all jobs.
+RNs earn above-average salaries, with the median RN salary exceeding $86,000 per year.
+Many employers prefer to hire nurses with bachelor of science in nursing (BSN), making education a valuable investment for prospective nurses.

 Our list ranks the best online BSN programs to help aspiring nurses find the right one for their career goals.
-This article explores online bachelor of nursing degrees, popular nursing careers, and the RN licensure process.
+You’ll find everything you need to know about online BSN degrees, popular nursing careers, and the RN licensure process.

 The Best Online Bachelor’s in Nursing Programs